 There will be 5 learning modules completed during this class (one every two weeks).
 There will be 1 activity, 1 response paper, and 1 quiz for each learning module.
 See Deadlines for Assignments for a detailed list of deadlines for each learning module.
-Your final grade in this class will be determined by the total points you earn as a percentage of the total points possible (300): 90% = A, 80% = B, 70% = C, 60% = D, 59% and below = F. The specifics of each assignment are discussed below:
+Your final grade in this class will be determined by the total points you earn as a percentage of the total points possible (350): 90% = A, 80% = B, 70% = C, 60% = D, 59% and below = F. The specifics of each assignment are discussed below:

 Quizzes: There will be 5 quizzes worth 30 points each at the end of each learning module.
 The quizzes will consist of 30 multiple-choice and true-false questions and you will have 30 minutes to complete them.
 The quizzes are forced completion and timed, so once you start a quiz, you have to finish it.
-You cannot save the quiz, exit and come back later to complete it.
+You cannot save the guiz, exit and come back later to complete it.
 Once you have submitted your quiz, your score will immediately be shown.
-Feedback on wrong answers will not be available until after the deadline for the guiz has passed.
-Quizzes will be available no later than Thursday of the second week of the learning module and must be completed by 11:55 p.m. on the Sunday of the 2nd week of the module (with the exception of Quiz #5, which must be completed by 11:55 p.m. on Thursday, August 28th.
-If by some unforeseen circumstance, I am unable to post a quiz by Thursday, the deadline will be extended.
+Feedback on wrong answers will not be available until after the deadline for the quiz has passed.
+Quizzes will be available no later than Thursday of the second week of the learning module and must be completed by 11:55 p.m. on the Sunday of the 2nd week of the module.
+If by some unforeseen circumstance, I am unable to post a guiz by Thursday, the deadline will be extended.
 There are no late quizzes allowed, so do not wait until right before the deadline.
-The only exception to this rule is if something happens to your computer or connection during the quiz.
+The only exception to this rule is if something happens to your computer or connection during the guiz.
 If this happens, notify me via e-mail immediately.
-In most cases, I can reset your quiz before the deadline, but in the rare instance in which I cannot get to a computer myself, you will be allowed extended time to take the guiz.
-There will be one opportunity at the end of the term for those students who missed a guiz to complete a makeup quiz.
-The makeup quiz can also be used to replace a low quiz score.
-It will be comprehensive and be of similar format as the regular guizzes.
-The makeup guiz will be available during the last week of learning module #5 and will be due by 11:55 p.m. on the Thursday of Week 10.
+In most cases, I can reset your quiz before the deadline, but in the rare instance in which I cannot get to a computer myself, you will be allowed extended time to take the quiz.
+There will be one opportunity at the end of the term for those students who missed a quiz to complete a makeup quiz.
+The makeup quiz can also be used to replace a low guiz score.
+It will be comprehensive and be of similar format as the regular quizzes.
+The makeup quiz will be available during the last week of learning module #5 and will be due by 11:55 p.m. on the Wednesday of finals week.

-Activities: There will be one activity for each learning module (10 points each) over the course of the term.
+Activities: There will be one activity for each learning module (20 points each) over the course of the term.
 The purpose of the activities is for you to learn how to analyze and apply the concepts discussed in the reading (including supplements).
-Activities will be completed at the PsychPortal website for the textbook (access code is needed; see LaunchPad Access Instructions for further information on how to purchase and/or register an access code).
+Activities will be completed at the LaunchPad website for the textbook (access code is needed; see LaunchPad Access Instructions for further information on how to purchase and/or register an access code).
 Activities must be completed by 11:55 p.m. on the first Sunday of the applicable learning module.
 No late activities will be accepted (you can makeup for a missed activity by completing the extra credit opportunities provided that are discussed below).